Nobody watches the media like the media; media relations tends to be momentum driven and cumulative.

 Traditionally, the PR purpose for “sitting on” interview calls was to facilitate.
-This means making sure both sides show up on time, throw a lifeline if the interviewee gets into trouble, keep a record of what was said, including any obligations made for follow up details, and to coach the client following the call.
+This means making sure both sides show up on time, throwing a lifeline if the interviewee gets into trouble, keeping a record of what was said, including any obligations made for follow-up details, and coaching the client following the call.

 These are still valid reasons, but content marketing affords all the more reason:

 - Use the content the reporter doesn’t.
 A 20-minute call with a print reporter still might yield just one or two quotes in the final story.
 A PR pro that takes copious notes can easily take what was not reported and transform it into blog posts, contributed article, or even a different media pitch.